-ULIRGs are the major population of actively star forming galaxies at high redshifts.
-Galaxies that are going through such an IR bright phase are very important to determine the galaxy evolution.
-Since it is difficult to study the detailed structure of high redshift galaxies, local samples are crucial to understand their properties.
-My work in Chapter 4 provides a new catalog of nearby ULIRGs from the AKARI all-sky survey that help to increase the number of known ULIRGs in the local Universe.
-I investigate morphological and spectroscopic properties of local ULIRGs based on public SDSS data.
-I identify the AGN in my ULIRG sample using optical emission line diagnostics.
-In order to understand how galaxies change during the major merger process, I compare star formation rates, metallicities and colors of the local ULIRGs with the local star forming galaxies.
-Chapter 4 has been accepted for publication in Astrophysical Journal.
+For the ULIRG phase my work in Chapter 4 contributes by providing a new catalog of nearby ULIRGs from the AKARI all-sky survey that help to increase the number of known ULIRGs in the local Universe.
+I investigate morphological and spectroscopic properties of local ULIRGs based on the public SDSS data.
+I compare star formation rates, metallicities and colors of the local ULIRGs with the local star forming galaxies.
+Chapter 4 has been submitted for publication.